khengyun/autonext/README.md

-## this is auto complete point for edunext
+# nextauto

+This automatic grading tool on edunext is intended for fpt university students who are lazy.